BHASVIC Wellbeing support

 These are simple ways to maintain positive wellbeing and fall under something we would call 'self-care'.
 Throughout college we encourage students to identify the self-care techniques they find most useful and to build them into their daily routines.
 Our tutorial programme also features specific sessions on issues such as sleep and exercise.

-We have worked with one of our Wellbeing Partners Andrew Wright of Action Your Potential for a number of years to develop a programme of Wellbeing support for students, parents and carers.
+We have worked with one of our Wellbeing Partners Andrew Wright of Action Your Potential (AYP) for a number of years to develop a programme of Wellbeing support for students, parents and carers.
 Andrew's '12 Rocks of Wellbeing' are embedded into our tutorial work and college induction for new students and Andrew delivers bespoke webinars, workshops and videos throughout the year to support with specific elements of wellbeing.
 Archives of Andrew's resources are kept here whilst we will update students, parents and carers with up-and-coming activities through the wellbeing noticeboard, tutorial and newsletters.
 Please see further information below:

 Exams Advice & Support

-ActionYourPotential have put together 21 Video Shorts (Here’s a video introducing #NanoNeuroNinja) which are full of great advice and support as students prepare for their exams this summer.
+ActionYourPotential have put together 21 Video Shorts (Here’s a video introducing AYP) which are full of great advice and support as students prepare for their exams this summer.
 Each video is under 2 mins and include information on the following:

 • Building Great Well-Being every day to maintain mental flexibility;